-First, the most underestimated prefectures (the circled prefectures) are located in the third and fourth quadrant (lower half of the diagram).
+First, we can find the underestimated prefectures (the circled prefectures) rather more in the third and fourth quadrant (lower half of the diagram).
 It is because the second discriminant scores are negative.
 Conversely, the prefectures with positive second discriminant score are spotted in the 1st and 2nd quadrant, the upper half area.
-If cost of living is considered more significantly in the guideline system, such prefecture may be located in the upper half area, not a lower half, which reduces the underestimated prefectures.
+If cost of living is considered more significantly in the guideline system, such a prefecture may be located in the upper half area of the diagram, not a lower half, which reduces the underestimated prefectures.

 From this, we cannot exclude the possibility that, in the current guideline system, cost of living, which is a mirror image of the ability to pay of the firm, is less considered to determine the ranking.
-This means that the guideline system attaches the great importance to general employment environment more than cost of living.
-Although we cannot show the reason definitely, it may be difficult to take cost of living into account, because it reflects deeply the regional factors.
-Therefore, the guideline system is inclined to consider "a national minimum" to be more important factor than the local peculiar characters9.
+This, in turn, means that the guideline system attaches the great importance to general employment environment more than cost of living.
+Although we cannot show the reason definitely, it may be difficult for the central council to take cost of living into account, because it reflects the regional factors deeply.
+Therefore, the guideline system is inclined to emphasize the role of the minimum wage as the national minimum standard (constitutional right) more than the regional market conditions.

-However, we have to remember the minimum wage was originally set for individual prefecture each by each (we do not have the single national minimum wage).
-In principle, it is desirable to give priority to local circumstances over the nationwide economic conditions.
-If the ranking is set lower by considering living expenses lesser, the minimum wage of such prefectures is also determined lower than the actual economic structure suggests.
+However we have to note the minimum wage was originally set for individual prefecture (we did not have the national minimum wage) .
+It is possible to discuss that we should give priority to local circumstances over the nationwide economic conditions.
+Most importantly, ignoring the market conditions disturbs the optimal resource allocation and force the management to withdraw from the labor market.
+On the other hand, if the ranking is set lower without regarding cost of living, the minimum wage of such prefectures is also determined lower than the actual economic structure suggests.